 Parses the 'duration' string into a Duration object.
 If needed, try deriving the timedelta from the actual time span (e.g. in case duration is 1 year).
 If the string is not a valid ISO 8601 time interval, return None.

 TODO: Deprecate for DurationField.

 '''

-\texttt{flexmeasures.api.common.utils.validators.parse\horizon(\textit{horizon\str: str}) \rightarrow \texttt{Tuple[timedelta | None, none,
+flexmeasures.api.common.utils.validators.parse_horizon(horizon_str: str) → tuple[timedelta | None,

+bool]

 '''